 There are three types of AGECs in MCCCD: AGEC-A, AGEC-B, and AGEC-S. As described below, these AGECs are also a component of most MCCCD associate degrees and comparable degrees at other Arizona public community colleges.
 The AGEC-A defines the general education requirements in the Associate in Arts (AA), Associate in Arts, Elementary Education (AAEE), and the Associate in Arts, Fine Arts (AAFA) degrees.
-The AGEC-B defines the general education requirements in the Associate (ABUS-GR) and Associate in Business-General Requirements (ABUS-GR) and Associate in Business-Special Requirements (ABUS-SR) degrees.
+The AGEC-B defines the general education requirements in the Associate in Business-Special Requirements (ABUS-SR) degrees.
 The AGEC-S defines the general education requirements in the Associate in Science (AS) degree.